"WHAT HAVE WE got?"

 He'd kick the girl out after breakfast.

-Her ribs and shoulders ached and her eyelids seemed sewn shut, and all she wanted to do was collapse into his arms.
-But he wasn't here, wherever here was.
+Her ribs and shoulders ached and her eyelids seemed sewn shut.
+All she wanted to do was collapse into his arms, but he wasn't here, wherever here was.
 It was a moot point anyway because he was never there for her anymore.

 At this moment there was only dear old dad, with hair like a raven's eyes and distinguished streaks of grey, barking and howling at her with all his authority.
 And she was crying or laughing, trying to get off the damn horse and swim away—to be anywhere but there.
 But her father was insisting, insisting that she stay still while silver tendrils of her past were being siphoned from her mind.